Harshak-1744/Spr1ng/README.md

 This project demonstrates CRUD (Create, Read, Update, Delete) operations using Spring Boot, a popular Java framework for building web applications.
 CRUD operations are the basic operations performed on data in most software applications.

-Based on the information provided, here are the technologies, tools, and dependencies used in the project:

 ## Technologies:
 - Java: The primary programming language used for developing the application.
 - Spring Boot: A Java framework used for creating standalone, production-grade Spring-based applications.
 - MySQL: A popular relational database management system used for storing and retrieving data.
-- Postman: An API development and testing tool used for testing RESTful APIs and interacting with web services.

 ## Tools:
 - Spring Tool Suite (STS) or any preferred Java IDE: Used for writing, debugging, and running the Java code.
 - MySQL Workbench or any preferred MySQL client: Used for managing the MySQL database, creating tables, and executing SQL queries.
+- Postman: An API development and testing tool used for testing RESTful APIs and interacting with web services.

 ## Dependencies:
 The project's dependencies are managed using Maven, a popular build and dependency management tool for Java projects.
 The dependencies listed in the `pom.xml` file include: